Nonprofit Financial Statements

-Some people mistakenly belief that forming a nonprofit automatically gives the organization all the tax benefits that come along with being "exempt."
-That is simply not the case.
-Keep in mind, nonprofit status refers only to your state's laws regarding corporate status, while tax-exempt refers to federal and state exemption under the U.S. tax code.
+Many people assume that once they incorporate their nonprofit, it automatically becomes tax-exempt.
+This is not the case, however, and is a common misconception.
+Keep in mind that nonprofit status refers only to your state's laws about corporate status.
+Meanwhile, tax-exempt refers to federal and state exemption under the U.S. tax code.
 As a nonprofit organization, you have to apply for special tax designations under 501(c)(3).
 They are not automatic.
-See FindLaw's Becoming a Tax-Exempt Organization to learn more about how to apply and enjoy exemptions from federal, state, and local taxes.

 Requirements After Obtaining Tax-Exempt Status

-Do 501(c)(3) Nonprofit Corporations Have to Make their Financial Statements Available to the Public?
+Do 501(c)(3) Nonprofit Corporations Have To Make Their Financial Statements Public?